 While people have always burned wood, we now know that wood smoke can impact the health of your family and others around you.
 It contains wood tars, gases, and soot, as well as chemicals like carbon monoxide, dioxins, volatile organic compounds (VOCs), and fine particles.

 People who frequently breathe wood smoke are at risk for serious adverse health effects.
 One source of health problems is the fine particles in wood smoke.

 Exposure to wood smoke

-Higher concentrations of smoke increase the likelihood of adverse health effects.
-But even at low levels, the substances in wood smoke can be harmful, so when burning wood, it is not only your family and those near the fire who may be exposed, but also neighbors in the surrounding area, some of whom may have underlying health problems.
-Wood smoke particles are so tiny that they remain suspended for long periods of time and readily penetrate into buildings with incoming cold air.
+When burning wood, it is not only your family and those near the fire who may be exposed, but also neighbors in the surrounding area, some of whom may have underlying health problems.
+Wood smoke particles are so tiny that they remain suspended for long periods of time and easily penetrate into buildings with incoming cold air.
 Young children, the elderly, and people with asthma, lung, or heart disease are especially vulnerable to wood smoke in the air.

-Stagnant conditions and winter temperature inversions result in wood smoke hanging close to the ground, where it can enter neighbors’ houses through tiny cracks, open windows and vents.
+Stagnant conditions and winter temperature inversions result in wood smoke staying close to the ground, where it can enter neighbors' homes through tiny cracks, open windows, and vents.
 Wood smoke often settles into low-lying areas, and can become trapped and build up to unusually high concentrations.